afska/gba-link-connection/docs/wireless_adapter.md

 🆔 The **Game ID** is what games use to avoid listing servers from another game.
 This is done on the software layer (GBA), the adapter does not enforce this in any way, nor does gba-link-connection.

-🔥 This command can be called even when the server has already started with `StartHost`, and the adapter will update the broadcast data.
+🔥 This command can be called to update the broadcast data even when the server has already started using `StartHost`.
 Some games include metadata in the game/user name fields, such as the player's gender or a busy flag.

 #### StartHost - `0x19`